Telling Your Recovery Story:

 Wait them out.
 Once the first person talks, it will be easier for everyone else.

 Sometimes, I'll break the silence by asking a question.
-"Everyone has dark days whether they have a mental illness or not.
+"Everyone has dark days.
 What helps you in your dark days?"
 I get a list of "coping skills" that often includes exercise, prayer or meditation, support from friends and family, doing things I like to do, a backrub.
 I say, that helps us too.
-That gets people talking and puts them on the same level as "the mentally ill."
+That gets people talking and puts them all on the same level.

 One easy way to get people involved right away, and also kick off your topic, is to ask a question and have people call out one- or two-word answers.
 "What do you think of when I say recovery?"
 I repeat or reword each answer to make sure I understood it and that everybody heard it.
 Then I write it on a blackboard or flipchart.
 I don't discuss or critique any answers, but I validate them by saying something like "good answer" or "very interesting."
 When I have a good list, I can use it to start on my topic.